 Board Certified Behavior Analyst

 The Board Certified Behavior Analyst® (BCBA®) is a graduate-level certification in behavior analysis.
 Professionals certified at the BCBA level are independent practitioners who provide behavior analysis services.
-In order to take all of these graduate courses, students must be admitted to a graduate program at CMU.
-Most often, students are in either the experimental or school psychology graduate programs.

 To find out more about the eligibility requirements to take the Board Certified Behavior Analyst® examination please click here.